igor1309/swift-explore-swiftui-navigation/README.md

 - selecting suggested completion should call search API with completion
 - selecting suggested completion should not call other search APIs
 - selecting completion should be possible only from provided completions
+- selecting completion should set address state to searching
 - selecting search result should be possible from provided search results only
 - selecting search result should set address to the address in selected result
 - selecting search result should set coordinate region to region in selected search result - via subject, see Map interactions